Auditions for “Comedy of Errors” — 2022

 - a link to your audition video online (YouTube or Vimeo or Dropbox, or Google attachment)

 About the Show and Roles

-Note – all roles can be played by actors of any gender, ethnicity, or race.
-Actors will be cast in multiple roles (for example, the actor playing Hermia may also play Titania and Starveling).
+Note – all roles can be played by actors of any gender, age, or ethnicity.
+Some actors will be cast for multiple roles.

 Antipholus of Syracuse – a merchant from Syracuse who is in the unfamiliar town of Ephesus to find his long-lost brother and mother

 Antipholus of Ephesus – his long-lost twin brother, a well-respected merchant in the town of Ephesus

 Dromio of Syracuse – Antipholus of S’s witty servant, also moored in an unfamiliar place.